rpcrimi/PEP0008/markdown/whitespace.md

 ```
 x = foo(bar, n=1)
 ```
-This more clearly states that the keyword argument `n` will have the value 1 when passed into `foo`.
+This more clearly shows that the keyword argument `n` will have the value 1 when passed into `foo`.

 <a id="Defining Variables"></a>
 ## Defining Variables